 To Wrap It Up

-I hope this list of the best-selling baby toys on Amazon was helpful in finding the perfect toy for your little one.
+I hope this list of the best-selling baby toys on Amazon helped you find the perfect baby shower gift, birthday present, Christmas gift, or toy for your little one.
 These toys are not only popular and well-reviewed, but they also promote early skills in babies.

 Having preemie twin girls myself, I understand the importance of early development.
 The sooner the better!
 So what better time to start than now?